-In the wake of Jesse Eisenberg's Lex Luthor casting breaking the Internet, we thought it best to revisit seven other times fans freaked out.
+In the wake of Jesse Eisenberg's Lex Luthor casting breaking the Internet, we revisit seven other actors fans thought would suck.

 Yes, Jesse Eisenberg is Lex Luthor, and for that matter, Ben Affleck is Batman [insert Phantoms joke here].
 After the roar of Internet rage washes over you like a warm, wet, impotent blanket, stop for a moment and let that sink in.
 Jesse Eisenberg IS Lex Luthor, and the world did not end this afternoon, despite what some of the more creative and enterprising snarkers have tweeted.
 The sun is shining, the birds chirping, and as resignation slowly drifts through the fan community, the thought that maybe, just maybe, Eisenberg can pull off Lex Luthor spreads….